-Sector 4 includes all anthropogenic emissions from agriculture, except for emissions from fuel combustion, sewage and liming of land.
-These emissions are included in Energy 1A and Waste 6B and LULUCF 5 respectively.
+In accordance with IPCC guidance, Sector 4 includes all anthropogenic emissions from agriculture, except for emissions from fuel combustion, sewage and liming of land.
+These emissions are included in Energy 1A, Waste 6B, and LULUCF 5 respectively.
 Emissions from enteric fermentation, manure management, and agricultural soils are included in this CRF sector.
-Historical emissions from the field burning of agricultural residues are included here also, but field burning ceased in the UK in 1993.
+Historical emissions from the field burning of agricultural residues are also included here, although field burning ceased in the UK in 1993.